milosmerdovic/Mobile-Phone-Online-Store/README.md

 `$ mvn spring-boot:run`

-In `/src/main/resources/application.properties` file it is possible to change datasource url as well as port, username and password if it is included.
+In `/src/main/resources/application.properties` file it is possible to change datasource url as well as port, username and password if they are included.